 Warehouse ImprovementsSteve Cappella

-The constant demand of variety by consumers today continues to drive SKU growth in all industries.
-The impact on the beverage industry is profound not only because of SKU growth but also because of variables such as seasonality and fluctuation of brand popularity.
+The impact on the beverage industry is profound – not only because of SKU growth but because of variables such as seasonality and fluctuation of brand popularity.

 METHOD 1 – Proper Product and Storage System Slotting

-A symptom of improper slotting is the extensive travel in a pick area, too much replenishment or multiple handling of picked product on a pallet.
-Additionally, if storage bin opening are either too big or too small, the facility could be using too much space or openings that are too small could create excessive replenishment.
+A symptom of improper slotting is the extensive travel in a pick area: too much replenishment or multiple handling of picked products on a pallet.
+Additionally, if storage bin openings are too big or too small, the facility could be using too much space, which can create excessive replenishment.

 METHOD 2 – Measuring Results

-METHOD 3 – Proper Warehouse Location Labels and Sinage
+METHOD 3 – Proper Warehouse Location Labels and Signage

 METHOD 4 – House Keeping

-Even though keeping the warehouse clean and organized seems to be obvious, creating a clean and organized work environment provides true pride of ownership.
-A simple fix of adding hanging trash cans to the end of pick aisles can help reduce the build-up of wood chips and stretch wrapping materials that can get caught up in forklift or pallet jack wheels.
-Management should enforce cleanliness and good house-keeping practices through example.
+Although maintaining a clean and organized warehouse seems to be obvious, creating a work-efficient environment displays a true pride of ownership.
+A simple fix such as adding hanging trash cans to the end of pick aisles can help reduce the build-up of wood chips and stretch wrapping materials that can get caught up in forklift or pallet jack wheels.
+Management should enforce cleanliness and good house-keeping practices through leading by example.

 METHOD 5 – Proper Lighting

 Warehouse lighting systems have greatly improved over the past 3-5 years.
-LED energy efficient lighting is cost effective and in many cases energy companies offer rebates for retrofitting existing lighting.
+LED energy-efficient lighting is cost effective and in many cases energy companies offer rebates for retrofitting existing lighting.
 Improving overall lighting for reserve, pick and dock areas can have a profound effect on overall accuracy, personnel morale and energy costs.
-Many of the new lighting systems include sensors for lighting areas only when triggered by movement.
+Many of the new lighting systems even include sensors for lighting areas that are triggered by movement.

 METHOD 6 – Storage System Reconfiguration

-In these times, when companies are trying to “Do more with less”, reviewing your operation for cost effective warehouse improvements is the first step to increasing storage capacity and productivity.
-Learn about Warehouse Improvements Services.
+In these times, when companies are trying to “Do More with Less”, reviewing your operation for cost effective warehouse improvements is the first step to increasing storage capacity and productivity.
+Learn more about Warehouse Improvements Services.